thomas-digregorio/brain_stroke_ct/implementation_plan.md

 ## Goal Description
 Train a clinically literate binary classifier (Stroke vs No Stroke) on 2D CT slices.
 The system will use an EfficientNet backbone, prioritize sensitivity (recall), and use robust experiment tracking via W&B.
-**Deployment**: A "Frontend-Backend" architecture where the model is hosted on Google Vertex AI for scalable inference, and a Streamlit UI (hosted on Cloud Run) consumes this endpoint.
+**Deployment**: A "Monolithic Container" architecture where the Streamlit UI and Model Inference run together in a single container on **Google Cloud Run** (CPU-based).

 ## User Review Required
 > [!IMPORTANT]